Grow your own food

 Farmers markets are a great way to source local and seasonal produce.
-It gives you the opportunity to learn about the food you eating and where it comes from.
-Visit our website for a list of Farmers Markets throughout the country.
+It gives you the opportunity to learn about the food you eat and where it comes from.
+Visit our website for a list of Farmers Markets throughout Ireland.

-Best In Season is an initiative run by Bord Bia where you can find details on the seasonality of numerous fruits, vegetables, herbs and salads.
+Visit Best In Season, a Bord Bia initiative, to find details on the seasonality of numerous fruits, vegetables, herbs and salads.

 Reduce and recycle waste

-A good segregation system is key to implementing a waste recycling system in your home.
-Proper segregation will ensure the right waste material is put in the correct bin.
+A good segregation system is key to implementing a waste recycling process in your home.
+Proper segregation will ensure the right waste material is put in the right bin.